forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Refs Warfare in June-July

+Intense warfare along the frontline, very intense along the eastern frontline in the Donbas.
+Warfare (mainly rockets) still across many areas of the Ukraine.

 #### Dailymail on Attack in Kremenchuk
 *CCTV captures the moment Russian missiles slammed into mall and factory killing at least 18 with shockwaves from huge fireball sending terrified Ukrainians diving for cover in nearby park* https://www.dailymail.co.uk/news/article-10959915/Kremenchuk-shopping-centre-strike-death-toll-rises-18-hope-survivors-fades.html

 > The images give some impression how live in war time is, even when not at the frontline and not hit directly.

 > Hard to judge from the outside whether the factory or the mall or both were the target.
-Tough it is considered strange that such an attack was carried out in daytime especially as the given target was an ammunition storage according to the Russian defense ministry ([Guardian on Attack in Kremenchuk](#guardian-on-attack-in-kremenchuk)). // Usually the Russian military does careful planning when possible.
+Tough it is considered strange that such an attack was carried out in daytime especially as the claimed target was an ammunition storage according to the Russian defense ministry ([Guardian on Attack in Kremenchuk](#guardian-on-attack-in-kremenchuk)). // Usually the Russian military does careful planning when possible.
 This could indicate that the Russian military command is under pressure.

 #### Guardian on Attack in Kremenchuk
 Evidence contradicts Russian claims about Kremenchuk mall attack